deeptho/neumodvb/docs/lnbs.md

 * `lnb type`.
 Change this in case of a C-band lnb.
 Currently it is not possible to change local oscillator frequencies.
+* `pol type`.
+HV for a regular linear LNB, LR for a regular circular one.
+The other options indicate LNBs with swapped polarisations.
+E.g., a linar LNB rotated by 90 degrees or a circular one in which the depolarising plate is rotated by 90 degrees.
 * `priority`.
 Change this to give preference to some LNBs when multiple ones can tune to the same satellite.
 LNBs with higher values are used preferentially
 * `lof_offset`.
 This is a read-only field.
 Afte rusing an LNB for a while, it will indicate any offset in the